Put Actionable Member-360 Information at the Center of Your Enterprise Data Management Strategy

 Bringing together a member’s clinical, claims, social determinant, and other data helps you keep members healthy while improving your business processes.
 It’s essential to an enterprise data strategy that enables payers to:

-- Meet regulatory requirements, such as the CMS Interoperability Rule
+- Meet regulatory requirements, such as CMS interoperability rules

 - Improve care coordination and management across organizations and settings